Scope and Contents

 The last subseries, Writings of Others, contains manuscripts of literary friends like Hart Crane and Mabel Dodge Luhan, the writing assignments of students such as Caroline M. Bliss and Nadja Williams, newsletters from his Gurdjieff disciple, Jeremy Lane, and fiction by other friends including Fritz Peters.
 Interfiled with Morris's typescript on numerology is Toomer's analysis of his family and friends (Box 70, folder 1598).

-Printed Works, the final series, contains miscellaneous issues of magazines, books, pamphlets, and newsletters collected by Toomer.
+Printed Works, the final series in the original accession, contains miscellaneous issues of magazines, books, pamphlets, and newsletters collected by Toomer.
 They cover topics ranging from raising pigeons to baseball.
 Publications include a pamphlet about Edgar Cayce and a brochure on the Walden School in New York, which was founded by Margaret Naumburg.
 Two printed works are inscribed to Margery Latimer or Jean Toomer by their authors: From Negro to Caucasin by Louis Baldwin and Black Man and White Ladyship by Nancy Cunard.
 The rest of the material is arranged alphabetically by author or title in Boxes 71-72.

 - 1898-1963 (inclusive)